IMAG0D/Toolbox/README.md

 # Toolbox

-Basic brief: Storage place for all regularly used scripts and resources used in a sysadmin env.
-(Private and Work use)
+Basic brief: Storage place for all regularly used scripts and resources used for sysadmin (Private and Work use)

 List of all home services currently in use:
 - Mikrotik x2 - RouterOS 7